Cray-HPE/docs-csm/operations/image_management/Configure_a_Remote_Build_Node.md

 directly into the IMS builder node.

 Below is a procedure to provide the IMS builder node with additional storage.

+NOTE: The Ceph storage described below has several important characteristics to keep in mind:

+* This RBD device is created globally.
+* Each RBD device will still exist after the remote build node is rebooted.
+* Each RBD device must have a unique name, but may be re-used after the node is rebooted.
+* This type of RBD device may only be mounted on one node - one must be created for each remote build node.
+* If the remote build node is rebooted, the RBD device must be manually mounted again.

 1. Set an environment variable for the xname of the remote build node.